 She is the first African-American female to be appointed to both Commissions.

-An emerging authority on energy policy, Commissioner Peterman has conducted research at the University of California Energy Institute and the Lawrence Berkeley National Laboratory.
+Commissioner Peterman has conducted research at the University of California Energy Institute and the Lawrence Berkeley National Laboratory.
 Commissioner Peterman has also served as an environmental business analyst at community redevelopment non-profit Isles Inc., and an associate focused on energy financing in the investment banking division at Lehman Brothers.